Padres vs. Mets MLB Betting Odds, Trends & Prediction

 San Diego Padres DFS Spin

-Padres center fielder Jackson Merrill drove in the team’s only run in their 2-1 loss to the Mets on Friday night.
-In that contest, the 21-year-old from Baltimore slugged a 397-foot solo home run to center in the 5th inning.
-The big fly was part of a 1 for 3 day at the dish for Merrill who was hitting out of the #8 spot in the lineup.
-Through 247 plate appearances this season, Merrill is slashing .280/.314/.401 with 6 homers, 27 RBIs, and 9 steals.
-He could be worth a look if the price is right in DFS on Saturday.
+Padres center fielder Jackson Merrill provided his team’s only offense in their 5-1 loss to the Mets on Saturday.
+In the 5th inning of that game, Merrill socked a 411-foot solo home run to center field as part of a 1 for 3 day at the plate.
+Merrill is hitting .281 with 7 homers, 28 RBIs, and a .727 OPS this season.
+He’ll have the platoon edge over Mets right-hander Tylor Megill on Sunday, making him worth a look in most DFS formats.

 New York Mets DFS Spin